kaitlynatif/alfashaar/README.md

 # Al Fashaar
 ## editing the file
-It is a markdown file.
+This is a markdown file.